Higenious/ng/web_api/ReadMe.md

 ### How to Start
  - Download zip or Clone project.
  - Navigate to folder.
- - for sendig mail just enter id and password in config folder.
  - npm install
  - npm start